 - Wholesale suppliers are simply providing you items at wholesale prices from the manufacturers.

-There is no one-size-fits-all strategy in any aspect of business, certainly not in supply chain management.
-To come up with something that works for you, begin by asking yourself the following questions:
+There is no one-size-fits-all strategy in any aspect of business and certainly not in supply chain management.
+To come up with solutions to work for you, begin by asking yourself the following questions:

 - Will you manufacture or resell items?

 - Will you keep an inventory or not?